notEthan/scorpio/README.md

 pet = sold_pets.detect { |pet| pet.tags.any? }

 pet.tags.map(&:name)
-# note that you have accessors on the returned JSI like #tags, and also that
+# Note that you have accessors on the returned JSI like #tags, and also
-# tags have accessors for properties 'name' and 'id' from the tags schema
+# that tags have accessors for properties 'name' and 'id' from the tags
-# (your tag names will be different depending on what's in the pet store)
+# schema (your tag names will be different depending on what's in the
+# pet store).
 # => ["aucune"]

 # compare the pet from findPetsByStatus to one returned from getPetById